s-schmidbauer/www.schmidbauer.cz/index.md

 # schmidbauer.cz

-We're offering you high quality IT services Czechia.
+We're offering you high quality IT services in Czechia.

 ## Secure Web solution
 - Control your own data, operated in Czechia